axhoang/db-capstone-project/README.md

 📚 Table of Contents

-📊 Database Setup
+1.📊 Database Setup
-🐍 Python Code
+2.🐍 Python Code
-📈 Data Visualization
+3.📈 Data Visualization
-📝 Documentation
+4.📝 Documentation
-🤝 Peer Review and Grading
+5.🤝 Peer Review and Grading
-📊 Database Setup
+6.📊 Database Setup
-📓 Tables and Relations
+7.📓 Tables and Relations

-We've laid out four main tables:
+I've laid out four main tables:

-Customers: The heart of any business.
+- Customers: The heart of any business.
-Orders: The who, what, and when of orders.
+- Orders: The who, what, and when of orders.
-Courses: From appetizers to desserts, it's all here.
+- Courses: From appetizers to desserts, it's all here.
-Extras: Because who doesn't love options?
+- Extras: Because who doesn't love options?
 Don't miss the ER Diagram—it ties everything together.

 🐍 Python Code
 🌐 Database Connection

-We've got Python code that connects seamlessly to our MySQL database.
+Python code that connects seamlessly to our MySQL database.

 🛠️ Key Procedures